blitzagency/ios-unity5/README.md

 int main_unity_default(int argc, char* argv[])
 ```

-#### Alter the swift application delegate and cerate a main.swift file
+#### Alter the swift application delegate and create a main.swift file

 We have to get our initialization point done however, so we need some small additions/changes.